 2. Check out the menu ahead of time

-It’s easy to get caught up in the excitement of dining out; tempted by the smells wafting in from the kitchen, the sights of other people’s meals, even the colours of the restaurant and the fancy wine glasses can have us wanting to eat and spend lavishly!
-It’s enough to tempt you into ordering more than you intend, especially when you’re hungry ( 8).
+If possible, check out the restaurant menu beforehand.
+It's easy to get caught up in the excitement of dining out; tempted by the smells wafting in from the kitchen, the sights of other people's meals, even the colours of the restaurant and the fancy wine glasses can have us wanting to eat and spend lavishly!
+It's enough to tempt you into ordering more than you intend, especially when you're hungry ( 8).

 3. Stay hydrated!
 Drink water with your meals.

-When the stomach senses that it’s full, it sends signals to the brain to stop eating.
+Sometimes when we think we're hungry we're just thirsty.
+So try drinking a glass of water next time you think you're hungry and see if that makes a difference.
+When the stomach senses that it's full, it sends signals to the brain to stop eating.
 Water can help to take up space in the stomach, leading to a feeling of fullness and reducing hunger ( 9).
 So drinking water with your meals will help you feel fuller, faster.

 Drinking water an hour before a meal has been reported to also help with appetite suppression ( 10)

-4. Limit your liquor
+4. Watch your drinks!

 6. Eat mindfully

 Mindful eating is about being in the moment with what you are eating.
-It can be as simple as saying to yourself: “I am eating a fillet steak.
+It can be as simple as saying to yourself: "I am eating a fillet steak.
 It is medium-rare and very tender.
-I am chewing on this steak and it’s juicy and full of flavour!”
+I am chewing on this steak and it's juicy and full of flavour!"
+Mindfulness with eating is about paying attention to your food, on purpose, and focusing on your sensual awareness, thoughts and feelings and your experience with your food ( 12, 13).

-Eating attentively and mindfully can help you make healthier choices when dining out and also improve your self-control and prevent you from overeating ( 17)
+Eating attentively and mindfully can help you make healthier choices when dining out and also improve your self-control and prevent you from overeating ( 14)

 7. Eat slowly